DavidRaab/Sq/README.md

 Sq - A Language hosted in Perl

+Sq is a programing model that focus on procedural and functional programming and combines the best of both.
+It provides an `Array` and `Hash` package by default that extends Perl's built-in Arrays and Hashes for many functions so you don't need to write them yourself.

+`Seq` is a lazy sequence implementation that tries to be as compatible to `Array` as much as possible.
+Just being lazy evaluated.
+Think of it as an F# Seq, C# Linq or Java Streams implementation.

+Error handling is done by an `Option` or `Result` data-type.
+Exceptions are avoided as much as possible.
+Only with very very few exceptions.

+Sq provides an `equal` function implementation that by default can compare recursive data-types that can compare `Array`, `Hash`, `Seq`, `Option` and `Result` by default, and some more.
+This function is also used by the internal testing system `Sq::Test`.

+`Sq::Test` itself is used to already test `Sq` itself.
+It's limited functionality is a feature.

+With `dump` you get a function that by default can dump data.
+Usually data are dumped in a way that are human readable.
+Most of the time you can `dump` data copy and paste it, and put the result into a test.

+`Sq` doesn't try to eleminate dynamic-typing.
+Dynamic typing can have hughe benefits and make code easy if used well.
+But sometimes some types are helpful.
+With `Sq::Type` a function based type-system is implemented.
+Any function that returns a boolean can be turned into a type-check.
+This way types and restriction that aren't possible in a static typed language are possible.

+But typing in a dynamic-typed language has some overhead, as it is code that always must run on every invocation.
+With `Sq::Signature` a system is provided to add type-checking to function when needed, and remove them when not needed.
+So for example you can add type-checks in your test-suite and get better and faster errors when something doesn't work as you expected.
+At normal runtime you can remove the type-checks and your functions runs without any type-checks at full speed.

+`Sq` doesn't try to be low-level.
+It also provides common task.
+For example calling `my $csv = Sq->io->csv_read("file.csv")` opens up a CSV file and returns you a `Seq` that you can use with all possible functions.

+`Sq` provides a lazy loading mechanism of modules.
+For example at the current moment calling `Sq->io->csv_read()` will load `Text::CSV`.
+When you never call that function, `Text::CSV` is never loaded, this keeps the loading time of `Sq` very fast.

+Some more things are provided and will come, but this is just a short overview.

 # Parser

 Here is an example of the Parser to parse a number with suffix.